arnoldc1/CurrencyConverter/README.md

 # CurrencyConverter

-currency converter for select countries
+The currency converter for select countries and EU.
+Run code using: python conversion.py